 Predicting Returns Out of Sample: A Naïve Model Averaging Approach

-Prior literature finds that variables that can forecast market returns in sample do not beat historical averages in forecasting market returns out of sample.
-We propose a naïve model averaging (NMA) method, which produces mostly positive out-of-sample R2s for the variables that are significant in sample.
-The NMA method is also helpful relative to other more sophisticated methods.
-Surprisingly, more sophisticated weighting schemes that combine the predictive variable and the historical mean do not consistently perform better than the NMA method.
+We propose a naïve model averaging (NMA) method, averaging the OLS out-of-sample forecasts and the historical means, that produces mostly positive out-of-sample R2s for the variables that are significant in sample in forecasting market returns.
+Surprisingly, more sophisticated weighting schemes that combine the predictive variable and historical mean do not consistently perform better.
+With unstable economic relations and a limited sample size, sophisticated methods may lead to overfitting or be subject to more estimation errors.
+In such situations, our simple methods may work better.
 Model misspecification, rather than declining return predictability, likely explains the predictive performance of the NMA method.

 Keywords: out of sample tests, naïve model averaging, market returns, ridge regression